HomeofNever/Advanced-Design-Using-Java/ConWaysGame/manuals/tests.md

 The following methods are used when testing the program.

-## United test
+## Unit Test

 A Java framework, JUnit5, has been used within the process.
-You may consult to `com.luox6.conway.test` for the test cases written.
+You may consult to `com.luox6.conway.test` for the written test cases.

-### Included sections
+### Included Sections

 - getters/setters
 - class constructor